reyhanquayum/arabic-notes-template/README.md

 Install Typst on your system, then fork and clone this repo and run a command such as 'typst watch showcase.typ'.

+To use the package as a local package see [here](https://github.com/typst/packages/blob/main/README.md#local-packages)

 Note that this template is intended for use with the Amiri font.
 If you see Arabic output is rendered differently, you should install the font.